DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 PHP is required in order to run your PHP project locally.
 Besides, in order to get the debugging functionality working, the PHP's `Xdebug` extension is required as well.
 Both of them will be installed in one single step.

 There are several ways of getting the project ready to run.
-You can choose the way depending on your situation.
+You can choose depending on the case:

-## New PHP Version
+##  Installing new PHP Version

-Open or create a `PHP Project` and go to the project's `Properties`.
+If you don't have PHP already installed, open or create a `PHP Project` and go to the project's `Properties`.
 Choose your desired PHP version as depicted below.

 ![Installing PHP Automatically](imgs/phpproject-properties-server.png)

-Save the properties and proceed to the automatic PHP installation either by running the project (<kbd>F5</kbd>) or by clicking onto the warning message `Issues found.
+Save the properties and proceed to the automatic PHP installation either by running the project (<kbd>F5</kbd>) or by clicking on the warning message `Issues found.
 Click for details and fix`.

 <center markdown="1">